 Speaking of the compressor… this is the one part of the unit you don’t want to break.
 It is the most important part of the unit, and it is also the most costly.
 The compressor initiates the cooling cycle, and if it malfunctions or goes bad, the air conditioning will not cool.
 It is at this point that you may want to look at the pros and cons of repairing versus replacing the unit.

-The thermostat is the part of the unit that signals the air conditioning to come on.
-If this is defective, damaged, or broken, it may cause the air to not come on at all.
+While a majority of AC problems can be attributed to the outdoor system, there are a variety of issues that may be caused by a malfunctioning thermostat.
+If the thermostat is defective, damaged, or broken, it may cause the air to not come on at all.
 It is important to check the settings on the thermostat, as well.
 If it is set to “on,” you may want to think about turning it to “auto.”
-In the “on” setting, your unit will run constantly and blow air even when not cooling.
-In the “auto” setting, your unit will only turn on when needing to cool to the desired temperature.
+In the “on” setting, your air conditioner will run constantly and blow air even when not cooling.
+In the “auto” setting, your air conditioner will only turn on when needing to cool to the desired temperature.
+If you are having issues with your thermostat, contact an HVAC contractor at Stephens Plumbing.